 With a great mix of rolling countryside, miles of stunning coastline and plenty of things to see and do there really is something for everyone in East Sussex.
-Our General Manager of Buxted Park Hotel recommends how to best plan a weekend break.
+Here we recommend how to best plan a weekend break.

 Built in 1722 by Sir Thomas Medley, Buxted Park’s history is as colourful as it is long.
 Over the years, this Palladian mansion has played host to the great and the good including William Wordsworth, Winston Churchill and Marlon Brando.
 Now you can see what attracted the powerful and worldly individuals as you explore the hotel’s historic rooms, stroll in the gardens or simply let the evening unravel over dinner and drinks.

 Set in the finest parkland, Buxted Park is perfectly located for weekend breaks in East Sussex, with its surrounding beautiful countryside and many attractions.
-Besides making this country house your home, here is what I would recommend you do with 48 hours in our company.
+Besides making this country house your home, here is what we recommend you do with 48 hours in our company.

 Ensure you arrive in plenty of time to sample our traditional afternoon tea served in one of our stunning lounges, or if the sun is shining on our pretty terraces next to the Victorian Orangery, overlooking 300 acres of Ashdown Forest parkland.
 If the weather is being kind, take a stroll around our grounds, or else retreat to our Crystal bar for coffee (or something a little stronger), before dinner at our 2 AA Rosette restaurant.
 We cater for all diets, but if you are a meat eater try the fabulous Buxted Park venison or locally sourced Sussex lamb.